zipa/data4fun/log-100DaysOfCode.md

 ## Day 3: March 3, 2018

 **Today's Progress**: Created a wrapper for spdlog for uniform use throughout the project.
 Testing the OpenGL initialization.
 Created a window.
+Wrapped it into a class.

 **Thoughts:** Refactoring might be tedious sometimes, but it pays off.